AngleOldPig/angleoldpig.github.io/README.md

 This is my first project.

-Try to build my own web page as an exercise.
+Try to build my own web page as a training.

 Currently using the Hexo platform.